Music & Monet

 Presented in partnership with the Denver Art Museum’s Claude Monet: The Truth of Nature exhibit, impressionistic works by the famed painter will be projected above the orchestra throughout the performance for an immersive sensory experience.

-D’un matin de Printemps (One Spring Morning)
+D’un matin de Printemps (Of a Spring Morning)

 Prelude to the Afternoon of a Faun